 The Broncos are coming off its bye week.
 That means Peyton Manning has had an extra week to prepare for a New Orleans defense that is 30th against the pass.
 In fact, the Saints have allowed 24 points or more in every game this season.
 Expect a shootout, considering Brees and Manning have combined to throw 32 TD’s on the season.
 Denver’s pass defense is ranked in the top ten, but has showed signs of weakness.
-The Broncos are battle tested, but with Drew Brees on the other side of the football, and a Saints team that is playing much better over the last few weeks, this game looks like a shootout that will finish as a three or four point victory.
+The Broncos are battle tested.
+But let’s remember that Drew Brees is on the other side of the football.
+This is a Saints team playing much better in recent weeks.
+Translation: this game looks like a shootout that will finish as a three or four point victory.
 Take New Orleans and the points.

 KP’s Pick: New Orleans